rubenhortas/rubenhortas.github.io/_drafts/2023-07-28-hmv-principle-walkthrough.md

 This is where the `.lock` file will be useful.

 The file content is: `7072696e6369706c6573`, and we know that is encoded.
-It's encoded in hexadecimal, if we decode it we obtain: ``Principle`s`, and this is this passphrase.
+It's encoded in hexadecimal, if we decode it we obtain: `principles`, and this is this passphrase.
 Now we can connect via ssh to the `Principle` machine.

 ```